anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Much wisdom often goes with fewest words.
+Quote: Life is divided into the horrible and the miserable.

-By: Sophocles
+By: Woody Allen